molofgarb/nyc-subway-tracker/README.md

     <img src="resources/logo-centered-transparent.png" align=center width=50>  nyc-subway-tracker
 </h1>
 <div align=center><img alt="GitHub" src="https://img.shields.io/github/license/molofgarb/nyc-subway-tracker"></div>
-A program that logs the history of the subway train arrival time predictions from https://new.mta.info/.
+A program that logs the history of the subway train arrival time predictions from the MTA API, which can be found on https://new.mta.info/.
 This program can be used to predict the delay between any train service for any station at any time.

 # Installation